Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent: Results and Discussion

-An overview of the screening campaign statistics is presented in Figure~\ref{fig:screening-overview}.
-Panel~(a) visualizes the success rate for each reaction, panel~(b) shows the distribution of trials-to-success for successful materials as a plot (reflecting substantial inter-material variability), and panel~(c) compares the fraction of materials that required at least one surface modification between successful and failed material categories.
-For ORR, 32\% of successful materials required modifications compared to only 15\% of failures, indicating that the agent's iterative refinement loop is a meaningful contributor to expanding the pool of viable candidates beyond what the unmodified base structures alone would provide.
-For NRR, this contrast is even more pronounced: 50\% of successful materials needed modification versus 23\% of failures, underscoring the challenging multi-descriptor landscape and the value of adaptive surface engineering.
-For CO\(_2\)RR, all failure materials (100\%) underwent multiple modification attempts, while only 25\% of successful materials required any modification; this asymmetry reflects the agent's persistent but ultimately unproductive effort to rescue intrinsically unsuitable candidates through surface tuning.
+An overview of the screening campaign statistics is shown in Figure~\ref{fig:screening-overview}.
+For ORR, 44\% of successful materials required modifications compared to only 17\% of failures.
+For NRR, this contrast is even more pronounced: 65\% of successful materials needed modifying versus 11\% of failed materials.
+This shows that the agent invests more effort into promising materials.
+For CO\(_2\)RR, all of the faied materials (100\%) underwent multiple modification attempts, while only 40\% of successful materials required any modification.
+But many of the materials that failed are still quite promising, as their performance is close to the target window.
+They can be referred to in Section~S3 of the Supplementary Information.
+This asymmetry reflects the agent's persistent but ultimately futile effort to rescue candidates through modifications.